samholmes/yarn/README.md

 # Using yarn

 Using yarn is simple.
-First, you have to do is require the yarn function (if you're using client-side, this isn't necessary).
+First, you have to do is require the yarn function (if you're using it client-side, this isn't necessary).

 	var yarn = require('yarn');

-Then, you can call yarn and pass it an initial function, and then pass sets of functions after subsequently.
+Then, you can call yarn and pass it an initial function, and then chain sets of functions after.

 	yarn
 	(function(){